 The Hader Clinic treats all people, from all walks of life.
-We create our treatment plans specifically for patients, ensuring that they are receiving high quality, personalised care.
+Our cocaine rehab programs centre patients and their individual needs, ensuring that they are receiving high quality, personalised care.
 It doesn't matter who the patient is.
 All that matter is that they enter treatment for their addiction.

 There are many different statistics and parameters used to determine whether someone is an alcoholic or not.
 At The Hader Clinic, we know that every patient is different.
 Instead of compartmentalising people by how much they drink, we look at their drinking behaviour.

 Drinking can be a problem if it affects many facets of life.
 A patient can have a bad relationship with alcohol when they: